jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Summary

 The ansible/cloud session deploys the M1 baseline following the M2 sequence and reports the result.
-Affects M8 (Release Verification 3).
+This is Backlog deployment work under D7;
+M8 Release Verification 3 is its own pre-PR installation check.

 ##### Completion Criteria